-HAMPTON, Va. - The city of Hampton is in the process of putting up signs to discourage panhandling.
-The sign will read,
+HAMPTON, Va. - The city of Hampton has put up signs to discourage panhandling.
+The signs read,

 "Please don't encourage panhandling.
 The city and local nonprofits help the homeless."

 City officials believe giving money to nonprofit organizations go farther and will help more people.
-The signs will be posted along several streets including Coliseum Drive, Mercury Boulevard and King Street, and on Hampton Roads Center Parkway.
+The signs were planned to be posted along several streets including Coliseum Drive, Mercury Boulevard and King Street, and on Hampton Roads Center Parkway.

 Portsmouth's ordinance reads that a panhandler can be charged with a misdemeanor if they approach others aggressively.
 This includes harassment, insisting that people should hand out money, cause physical harm or intentional blocking people from walking away.